Eros appears on a number of Greek or Roman Republican coins.

 * A similar motif on a round plaque probably used as a garden decoration, suspended between the columns of the portico.

-Erotes figure quite frequently on Roman and provincial tesserae and on seals and seal impressions; here are a few more examples.
-Further information can be found in M. Rostowzew, Tesserarum Urbis Romae et Suburbi Plumbearum Sylloge (St. Petersburg, 1903); M. Overbeck, Römische Bleimarken in der Staatlichen Münzsammlung München (Munich, 1995); O. Gülbay & H. Kireç, Efes Kurşun Tesseraelari / Ephesian Lead Tesserae (Selçuk, 2008); Clay Seal Impressions of Zeugma (Gaziantep, 2007); K. Emmett, Alexandrian Coins (Lodi, WI, 2001); and so on.
+Erotes figure quite frequently on Roman and provincial tesserae, on gemstones, and on seals and seal impressions; here are a few more examples.
+Further information can be found in M. Rostowzew, Tesserarum Urbis Romae et Suburbi Plumbearum Sylloge (St. Petersburg, 1903); M. Overbeck, Römische Bleimarken in der Staatlichen Münzsammlung München (Munich, 1995); O. Gülbay & H. Kireç, Efes Kurşun Tesseraelari / Ephesian Lead Tesserae (Selçuk, 2008); James H. Schwartz, “Engraved gems in the collection of the American Numismatic Society II: Intaglios with Eros”, in the American Journal of Numismatics, 11, 1999, pp.13-45; Clay Seal Impressions of Zeugma (Gaziantep, 2007); K. Emmett, Alexandrian Coins (Lodi, WI, 2001); and so on.

 * A spintria (“brothel token”) from Rome showing Eros advancing with a sword (photos courtesy of Ancient Byways).